Interior picture from Statens Naturhistoriske Museum References

 Statens Naturhistoriske Museum

-The new museum for natural history “SNM” is currently being erected in Copenhagen.
-The project is quite complex where existing buildings is transformed into an entirely new museum where most new parts will be underground.
+The inauguration of the new museum for natural history “SNM” in Copenhagen is getting closer.
+The project is quite complex where existing buildings has been transformed into an entirely new museum where most new parts are underground.
 The most eye-catching new build is the “Ocean sal”, which is a super elliptical dome structure that will be the exhibition area for Whale skeletons hanging from the dome and creating an illusion of being under water.
 The structure consists of a nodal steel structure that form the shape of the dome.

 The glazing system is a shingling glass system where the outer glass in each IG unit is overlapping the one below, similar to a roof tile system.
 The glazing system is based on aluminum profiles horizontally that generate a step in the façade so that there is 4 levels of glass in each cross point horizontally.